 TigerTurf’s FIH Quality Wett Pro carpet was installed in reflex blue with red surrounds; these iconic colours were selected to align with the 2016 Rio Olympic pitch and also reflect the colours within the University crest.

-Awarded the top university for sport within the UK, combined with the only university team in the woman’s hockey national league; Birmingham University pride themselves on producing and nurturing participation and personal achievements; including four current students and seven graduates which have now been selected in the England Hockey Squad:
+Awarded the top university for sport within the UK, combined with the only university team in the woman’s hockey national league, Birmingham University pride themselves on producing and nurturing participation and personal achievements; this includes four current students and seven graduates which have now been selected in the England Hockey Squad:

 Lily Owsley, Olivia Paige, Erica Sanders, Amy Costello, Sophie Bray, Susie Gilbert, Sarah Haycroft, Anna Toman, Emily Defroand, Hannah Martin and Ellie Watton

-University of Birmingham student, Lily Owsley MBE and Olympic champion from Rio 2016 commented:
+University of Birmingham student and Olympic champion from Rio 2016, Lily Owsley MBE, commented:

-Water-Based pitches are the elite hockey surface and the highest specification recognised by the FIH; the carpet uses a denser pile, combined with a layer of water offers the truest ball roll of any artificial turf system.
-The application of water on the surface helps to improve the slip resisting properties, provides a level of shock absorption to the players joints.
-The lubricating properties enable a fast-paced playing pitch, the water reduces the friction enabling the ball to roll straighter and faster, affecting the players sliding, running, turning and stick work.
+Water-Based pitches are the elite hockey surface and the highest specification recognised by the FIH; the carpet uses a denser pile, combined with a layer of water to offer the truest ball roll of any artificial turf system.
+The application of water on the surface helps to improve the slip resisting properties, and provides a level of shock absorption to the players joints.
+The lubricating properties enable a fast-paced playing pitch; the water reduces the friction, enabling the ball to roll straighter and faster, affecting the players’ sliding, running, turning and stick work.

-The University strategic plan for the new facilities aim to provide opportunities and increased participation for students and the local clubs and the community.
+The University’s strategic plan for the new facilities aims to provide opportunities and increased participation for students and the local clubs and the community.